 Paul Easton, Staff Attorney, joined the CLCM in 2014 as a recipient of the Equal Justice Works Fellowship sponsored by Biogen Idec and Mintz, Levin, Cohn, Ferris, Glovsky and Popeo P.C.
 Paul graduated magna cum laude from Boston College law School after earning his B.A. from Duke University and his M.Ed. in special education from Arcadia University.
 Before joining the CLCM, he clerked for the Honorable Paul J. Barbadoro of the U.S. District Court for the District of New Hampshire.
 Paul taught special education to middle school students in Philadelphia and served in the U.S. Navy prior to law school.
 As a Fellow at the CLCM, Paul is coordinating a medical-legal partnership with Massachusetts General Hospital – Chelsea Healthcare Center as a means to advocate for at-risk children in educational matters.

-Allie Horwitz, United Way Americorps Member, joins the Children’s Law Center of Massachusetts for the 2014-2015 and 2015-2016 years.
+Allie Horwitz, United Way Americorps Member, joined the Children’s Law Center of Massachusetts for the 2014-2015 and 2015-2016 years.
 Her previous experiences include working with Spanish-speaking clients at the Quinnipiac Law School Civil Justice Clinic and volunteering as a cultural companion and case management assistant at Integrated Refugee and Immigrant Services.
 After graduating from Amherst College in 2012, where she received a B.A. in psychology, Allie spent a year working for a youth development non-profit, Soccer Without Borders, as a Team Leader and External Relations Associate.
 There she worked to increase opportunities for underserved females ages 12-18 through team building, workshops, education programs and civic engagement projects.
 Allie is excited to join the team at CLCM to learn about the challenges facing immigrant youth and to work together with CLCM staff to empower them to succeed.